rq/rq-scheduler/README.rst

     [Install]
     WantedBy=multi-user.target

-You will also want to add any command line parameters if your configuration is not localhost or not set in the environmnt variabes.
+You will also want to add any command line parameters if your configuration is not localhost or not set in the environment variables.

 Start, check Status and Enable the service